 From May until November, 1869, a city of tents stood at Promontory Summit, the home to a variety of businesses, railroad workers, and optimistic speculators hoping that this would become a major railroad junction city.
-During construction of the transcontinental railroad a string of towns arose along the line.
+During construction of the transcontinental railroad, a string of towns arose along the line.
 Some, such as Reno, Nevada, and Cheyenne, Wyoming, outgrew their canvas origins and prospered as regional centers.
-However, the two railroads decided to relocate transfer operations from Promontory to Ogden, Utah.
-When the first Central Pacific train scheduled for Ogden went through Promontory on December 6, 1869 the tent city was gone.
+However, the two railroads decided to relocate the terminus and transfer operations from Promontory to Ogden, Utah.
+When the first Central Pacific train scheduled for Ogden went through Promontory on December 6, 1869, the tent city was gone.

 May 10th, 1869

-Behind the crowd gathered on May 10, 1869, stood a row of wall tents, all erected during the prior week.
-First to go up were tents for railroad agents and telegraph crews, the Wells Fargo agent that ran the overland stage line between the railheads, and the construction camp of the Casement brothers, railroad contractors.
+Behind the crowd gathered on May 10, 1869, stood a row of wall tents; all erected during the prior week.
+The first structures built were tents for the railroad crews and the telegraph agent.
+These included a Wells Fargo office, which operated the overland stage line between the railheads and the Casement brothers' construction camp.
 North of the tracks, saloons and restaurants opened to serve workers, travelers, and celebrants coming to watch the driving of the last spike.
 Across the tracks from the row of “rum-holes,” were tents for the railroad workers.
 Nearest the last spike site, telegraphers erected a tent and prepared to send news of driving the last spike throughout the country.
 By May 10, fourteen tents in two rows paralleled the tracks.
 Inside the largest wall tent, the “grocery” of J. S. Conner served thirsty participants that day.
 Conner had moved his store from railroad camp to camp.
 He and other businesses at this junction of the Union and Central Pacific railroads hoped to make a new home on the Promontory.
 When the railroads built transfer operations here, it fueled their optimism.

 Promontory City 1869